iammarcol/RNA-Benchmark/README.md

 8) Chai
 9) Boltz

-HelixFold 3, Boltz, and Chai are derived from AlphaFold 3 and considered AlphaFold-Based Models, while RhoFold+ and similar models leverage large language models (LLMs) for structure prediction (LLM-Based Models).
+HelixFold 3, Boltz, Chai and DRFold are derived from AlphaFold 3 and considered AlphaFold-Based Models, while RhoFold+ and similar models leverage large language models (LLMs) for structure prediction (LLM-Based Models).
+Many models allow only for single RNA inference (DRFold, NuFold, RhoFold+, trRosetta), while other are able to predict both monomeric and oligomeric RNAs.

 ## Data